Choose Netlify Site Name

 Once that's set, we're ready to rock and roll with some DNS.

 Cloudflare can provide your DNS record and so much more.
 Open up the DNS settings for your site on Cloudflare, and look for or setup afresh your root (apex) record:

 Set it up as a

 CNAME that points directly to the absolute URL of the Netlify site that you just setup, in my case

-Also note that we’ve clicked the orange cloud to be gray on the right-hand side so that we’re using Cloudflare for DNS only and not a CDN.
+Also note that we've clicked the orange cloud, deactivating the Cloudflare HTTP proxy.
+It is now grayed out to show that we're only using Cloudflare for DNS and not as a CDN.
 Netlify will provide all the CDN support for this domain that we need.

 Setup Custom Domain in Netlify

 Now your DNS record is setup on Cloudflare, and you need to make your Netlify site compatible with it.
 The key is the add a "Custom Domain" on the netlify side.
 This does not mean that you are purchasing a domain or even setting up DNS on Netlify (though you can if you'd rather).
 It simply means that we're going to tell netlify to look respond to that DNS record (setup elsewhere on Cloudflare) when the site is requested that way.